Now more than ever, it's important to know your basic constitutional rights when entering the United States from abroad.

 Individuals subject to "secondary inspection" by airport or border officials are often subject to more intrusive questioning.
 CBP takes the position that travelers do not have the right to an attorney during questioning.
 If this happens to you, here is what you need to know:

-• U.S. Citizens: You only have to answer questions establishing your identity and citizenship (in addition to customs-related questions).
-Refusal to answer other questions may cause delay, but officials may not deny you entry into the U.S. if you have established your identity and citizenship.
+- U.S. Citizens: You only have to answer questions establishing your identity and citizenship (in addition to customs-related questions).
+Refusal to answer other questions may cause delay, but officials may not deny you entry into the U.S. for refusing to answer questions so long as they have established your identity and citizenship.

 What are my rights when officers search my belongings?